susim-gautam/Dehydration-detection/README.md

 # Hydration Status Prediction

 This project predicts hydration status using a trained Artificial Neural Network (ANN) model.
-It features a Python backend (Flask or FastAPI) and a React-based frontend for user interaction.
+It features a Python backend (Flask or FastAPI) and a React-based frontend for user interaction.The model classifies hydration status into three categories: Hydrated, Mildly Dehydrated, and Dehydrated, based on user input data.

 ## Features